aspnetzero/documents/blog-posts/en/Introducing-aspnetzero-v13-3.md

 # Introducing ASP.NET Zero v13.3

 We are excited to announce the release of ASP.NET Zero v13.3.
-This release includes maui developments, recaptcha out of the box, and many other improvements.
+This release includes MAUI developments, recaptcha enhancements, and many other improvements.
 We have also updated the packages and fixed some bugs.
 Let's take a look at the new features and improvements.

 ## 📜 Entity Change History

 As you may know, ASP.NET Boilerplate includes an entity change history feature.
 This functionality allows you to track which user made changes to an entity, when those changes were made, and what values were involved.
 It’s a powerful tool for viewing the history of an entity and reverting changes as needed.

-We have developed a user-friendly interface for this feature, making it easy to view changes and track the history.
+We have developed a user-friendly interface for this feature, making it easy to view changes and track the history of a specific entity.

 ![Entity history example](/Images/Blog/aspnetzero-v13-entity-history.png)

 For more information about entity history, please refer to the following link:
 [https://aspnetboilerplate.com/Pages/Documents/Entity-History](https://aspnetboilerplate.com/Pages/Documents/Entity-History)

-## 📱 Refactor Maui
+## 📱 Refactor MAUI

 We have refactored the Maui project to enhance its stability and user-friendliness.